Foreign affairs digital capability

 Architecture, not amplification.

-Without an internal operating architecture, visibility becomes reactive, fragmented, and exposed to misinterpretation.
-Diplomats.Digital explores how institutions can govern visibility deliberately — before escalation, before amplification, before misalignment hardens into outcome.
+Without a clear operating architecture, visibility becomes reactive, fragmented, and exposed to misinterpretation.
+Diplomats.Digital focuses on the frameworks, questions, and capability pathways that help institutions govern visibility deliberately — before escalation, before amplification, and before misalignment hardens into outcome.

 Read the approach